A curiously slowly mixing Markov chain: Introduction

 While experiments show extremely rapid mixing of the Burnside process, this fact has been hard to prove in most settings.
 A first example, the focus of the present paper, takes $\mf{X} = C_2^n$, the set of binary $n$-tuples, and $G = S_n$, the symmetric group acting by permuting coordinates.
 Then letting $|x|$ denote the number of ones in $x \in C_2^n$, the orbits can be enumerated as

 For this example, the two steps of the Burnside process are easy to carry out: \begin{itemize} \item Given $x \in C_2^n$, $G_x$ is the set of permutations which permute the zeros and ones in $x$ among themselves.
 Thus $G_x \cong S_i \times S_{n-i}$ with $i = |x|$, and it is easy to choose $s \in G_x$ uniformly. \item Given $s \in S_n$, $\mf{X}_s$ is the set of binary $n$-tuples fixed by the permutation of coordinates.
-Thus we may write $s$ as a product of disjoint cycles, label each cycle with independent fair 0/1 coin flips, and install those zeros and ones as the cycles indicate.
+To pick an element of $\mf{X}_s$ at random, we may write $s$ as a product of disjoint cycles, label each cycle with independent fair 0/1 coin flips, and install those zeros and ones as the cycles indicate.
 It is thus easy to choose $y \in \mf{X}_s$ uniformly. \end{itemize} A closed form expression for $K(x, y)$ in the binary case is in \cref{closedformk}.

 For the binary case, a first analysis by Jerrum \cite{jerrum} showed that order $\sqrt{n}$ steps suffice for $\ell^1$ mixing.
 This was improved by Aldous \cite{aldousfill}, who showed that $\log n$ steps suffice.
 More precisely, for any $x \in C_2^n$, the \textit{total variation distance} satisfies